The registrar compiles and maintains permanent academic records for all students. Grades are assigned by instructors as follows:

 F Failing work that is clearly inadequate, unworthy of credit.

 DFD Deferred.
-A temporary designation normally used at the end of a semester for a course continuing for two semesters.
+A temporary designation used at the end of a semester for a designated course continuing for two semesters.
 When the full sequence is completed, the given grade applies to both semesters.
+If a student fails to register for or withdraws from the second semester course, the student will be awarded a credit or no-credit designation for the first semester course.

 I Incomplete.
-An Incomplete grade may be assigned at the discretion of the instructor when a student has been unable to complete the coursework in the normal time period.
-An Incomplete for CORE 106 or CORE 107 must also be approved by the Core director.
-It is the responsibility of the individual faculty member—in consultation with the student—to decide whether the student has a legitimate reason for not completing the work on time.
-In general the Incomplete grade is used when circumstances beyond the control of the student prevent completion of the course.
+An Incomplete grade may be assigned at the discretion of the instructor when circumstances beyond the control of the student prevent completion of the course.
+It is intended for use when a small number of assignments or the final exam is outstanding.
+An Incomplete grade for CORE 120 or CORE 121 must also be approved by the director of General Education.
+It is the responsibility of the individual faculty member—in consultation with the student and/or the Office of the Dean—to decide whether the student has a legitimate reason for not completing the work on time.
+The Office of the Dean provides guidance when an extensive number of classes have been missed or other questions arise.
+Note that students who would be required to attend additional class sections to complete the course should instead withdraw and enroll in the course in a future semester.

-When an Incomplete grade is assigned, the completed coursework must be submitted to the instructor of record no later than the end of the fourth week of the following semester, unless otherwise arranged with the instructor and the registrar, as well as the Core director in the case of CORE 106 or CORE 107.
-An Incomplete for a Core course cannot be carried longer than six months from the end of the semester in which the course was taken.
-In no case will an Incomplete grade be carried longer than 12 calendar months from the last day of the semester when the course was taken.
-An Incomplete grade may not be carried beyond a student's graduation date.
-Upon expiration, an unresolved Incomplete grade becomes an F or NC, depending on the grading option for the course.
+When an Incomplete grade is assigned, the completed coursework must be submitted to the instructor of record no later than the end of the fourth week of the following semester.
+(Instructors may set an earlier deadline.)
+Extensions may be requested by the faculty member if a further extenuating circumstance prevents the student from completing the work by the previously arranged due date.
+Extensions must be requested on the Incomplete Grade Extension form and must have the approval of the director of General Education in the case of CORE 120 or CORE 121.
+An Incomplete grade for a CORE course cannot be carried longer than six months from the end of the semester in which the course was taken.
+In no case will an Incomplete grade be carried longer than 12 calendar months from the last day of the semester in which the course was taken.
+An Incomplete grade may not be carried beyond a student’s graduation date.
+Upon expiration, an unresolved Incomplete grade will be changed to the listed default grade consistent with the grading option for the course.
+Incomplete grades from Lewis & Clark overseas programs that are not resolved within 12 calendar months will be changed to a failing grade.

 W Withdrawal.
 A Withdrawal grade is recorded when a course is dropped after the second week of the semester.
-Withdrawal after the end of the 10th week requires consent of the course instructor.
+Withdrawal after the end of the 10th week is not permitted.
 W grades are also recorded in the case of a complete semester withdrawal at any time after the semester begins.
-W grades are not used for calculating the student's GPA.
+W grades are not used for calculating the student’s GPA.

 Grade Point Average